 Other Important Factors for the Brex Corporate Card

 Eligibility and credit limit are based on your spending patterns, cash balance, and the amount of money you’ve raised from investors.
 There’s no credit check, personal guarantee, or collateral required.
-So, if the business is unable to pay back its debt, the owner doesn’t have to worry about personal assets being seized.
+If the business cannot pay back its debt, the owner doesn’t have to worry about personal assets being seized.

 Now for the cold facts: Applicants usually need at least $20,000 in their business bank account and/or must perform at least $50,000 in sales every month depending on what line of business they’re in.